udayakh/OCAJP-8-IZO-808-/README.md

 24. Before going to pre/post increment check var type.
 25. int a[]=new int[3]; now 3 elements set to zero.
-26. all good s/w design will go for high cohesion and low coupling
+26. all good s/w design will go for high cohesion and low coupling Cohesion refers to the degree to which the elements of a module/class belong together, it is suggested that the related code should be close to each other, so we should strive for high cohesion and bind all related code together as close as possible.
+It has to do with the elements within the module/class.
+Coupling refers to the degree to which the different modules/classes depend on each other, it is suggested that all modules should be independent as far as possible, that's why low coupling.
+It has to do with the elements among different modules/classes.

 27. -,+ are the unary operator
 28. while Overriding methods, we an't throw new or broader checked exceptions, but we can throw new or broader unchecked exception
 29. int x=10; static int y=x; will give compiletime error.static var can't access instance var value.